Related Pages

 Make your child aware of historical events such as Remembrance Day.
 Discuss why they are important and think of ways that you can commemorate them together.
 Watch the news together and explain why this is happening and why.

-- BBC Bitesize
+- BBC Bitesize KS2 History

-- Key Stage History
+- Homework help History

 - Historical Association